cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 - Keep the default key type `JSON` and select `Create`
 - This will download a JSON copy of the service accout key to your local environment, which will be used in later steps within Metabase

-3. Open a new branch and edit the [create_row_access_policy macro](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql)
+3. Open a new branch in the [cal-itp/data-infra Github repository](https://github.com/cal-itp/data-infra) and edit the [create_row_access_policy macro](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql)
+   **Permissions needed**: Member of the [cal-itp Github organization](https://github.com/cal-itp)

-Duplicate an existing row access policy within the file and append to the bottom , before the `{% endmacro %}` text.
+Duplicate an existing row access policy within the file and append to the bottom, before the `{% endmacro %}` text.

 The contents of the policy you're duplicating should look like this: